nath1295/LLMFlex/docs/markdown/llmflex/Memory/assistant_long_term_memory.md

     Args:
         title (str): Title of the chat.
         from_exist (bool, optional): Initialising the chat memory from existing files if the title exists.
-Defaults to True.
+Defaults to True. system (Optional[str], optional): System message for the chat.
+If None is given, the default system message or the stored system message will be used.
+Defaults to None.

     ### Ancestors (in MRO)